Detelinara: Sports

 The FK Novi Sad stadium holds 6.000 people.

 History

 Between 1980 and 1989, Detelinara was one of the seven municipalities of Novi Sad City.
 The municipality included the city quarters of Detelinara, Sajmište, Banatić, Avijatičarsko Naselje, Jugovićevo, Industrijska Zona Jug, Industrijska Zona Sever, Gornje Livade and Rimski Šančevi, and the villages of Rumenka, Kisač, and Stepanovićevo.

-During bombing of Novi Sad in 1999, NATO bombs devastated civilian residential buildings and a school in Detelinara.
+During bombing of Novi Sad in 1999, NATO bombs devastated civilian residential buildings on the Ulica Ðule Molnara (Djule Molnara street) and a school in Detelinara.